title

 Jun 15 The Chaco War between Bolivia and Paraguay begins over a largely uninhabited region, the Gran Chaco, that was never clearly a part of either country but is now believed to have oil.
 The war will last three years.

 Jul 6 Antonio de Oliveira Salazar becomes prime minister of Portugal.
 He is a defender of the Catholic Chuch and has the backing of monarchists.
-He tends toward authoritarianism and be in power for the next 36 years.
+He tends toward authoritarianism and will be in power for the next 36 years.

 Jul 8 The Dow Jones Industrial Average bounces off its lowest level: 41.22.